Fenekhu/gr-miniplayer/README.md

 If using the VSCode extension, the project can be run through VSCode (ie, press F5).

+### Build with Flutter

-To build the project in release mode:
+The project can be built in release mode through the Flutter CLI:

 ```bash
 flutter build <platforms>